artemave/node-test-runners-performance-comparison/readme.md

 # Node test runners performance comparison

-Not an exhaustive comparison by any means.
+Not an exhaustive comparison by any means (although more test runners can be added easily).
 I was just curious if requiring test files "statically" via `node -r` ([donc](https://github.com/artemave/donc) way) results in better performance than requiring test files inside node process ([mocha](https://github.com/mochajs/mocha) way).
 In the end, donc appears to be marginally faster, but not enough to support the claim.

 To generate sizable load, I took the largest Node project I could think of - [Sails](https://sailsjs.com/) - and for each `.js` file in `lib` I generated a dumb test file (in each contending tech) that requires that Sails file.